Factors Affecting Teaching | Teacher | Learner | Institution

 UNIT I – Teaching Aptitude (Click below on the topic to read the study notes)

-UGC NET Study Materials for Paper 1 (eBook with MCQ) BUY NOW
+UGC NET Study Materials for Paper 1 (eBook with MCQ) Download Now

-If the learner stands on one end of the ongoing teaching-learning process as one of the poles then the teacher act as the other pole for the desired one of the teaching-learning activities in the classroom.
-Hence, factors related to teacher play a significant role in the process of teaching.
+If the learner stands on one end of the ongoing teaching-learning process as one of the poles then the teacher acts as the other pole for the desired one of the teaching-learning activities in the classroom.
+Hence, factors related to teachers play a significant role in the process of teaching.

 The following are the factors affecting teaching related to the teacher in the teaching-learning process: